Related Subjects:

 Overview

-- Thrombocytopenia and acute kidney injury (AKI).
+- Thrombocytopenia and acute kidney injury (AKI) are common findings.

 Aetiology

-- Often caused by verocytotoxin-producing E. coli (VTEC), especially strain 0157:H7.
+- Infection with verocytotoxin-producing E. coli (VTEC), especially strain 0157:H7.

 Pathophysiology

-- Toxins cause endothelial damage → leading to renal microvascular thrombosis.
+- Toxins cause endothelial damage, leading to renal microvascular thrombosis.

-Classification: Diarrhoea Status
+Classification: Do they have Diarrhoea

 Causes of Atypical HUS (D-)

-- Mitomycin C, ticlopidine.
+- Medications: Mitomycin C, Ticlopidine, Cyclosporine, Tacrolimus, Quinine

-- Combination chemotherapy.
+- Combination chemotherapy

 Differential Diagnosis

-- Disseminated Intravascular Coagulation (DIC): Can behave similarly, but DIC involves coagulopathy.
+Disseminated Intravascular Coagulation (DIC):

 Clinical Features